Chromia dapp overview

 For a transaction to be valid it needs to be signed with the user's cryptographic keys.
 A transaction signature acts like a digital fingerprint, unique to both the transaction and the user who created it.
 It verifies that the sender is who they claim to be and that the transaction has not been tampered with after being sent.

-Cryptographic keys are typically stored in a wallet application on the user's device.
-When a user wants to send a signed transaction to interact with a dapp on the Chromia network, the dapp frontend uses the wallet application's API to request and generate a signature.
+Cryptographic keys are typically stored in a wallet app on the user's device.
+When a user wants to send a signed transaction to interact with a dapp on the Chromia network, the dapp frontend uses the wallet app's API to request and generate a signature.
 This signature is then attached to the transaction, making it valid and secure.

 That's it; the wallet generates a digital signature, the signature is attached to the transaction, and the transaction is sent, with the signature, to a Chromia node running the dapp backend.
 This shows that the transition to Web3 using Chromia is not that big of a step from Web2.
 We will dive deeper into this in the next lesson, but first, let's look at the backend.